nopnop2002/esp-idf-ili9340/README.md

 # SPI Clock speed
 According to the datasheet, the minimum SPI clock cycles for each driver are as follows:
+Maximum SPI clock frequency is the reciprocal of this.
 |Driver|minimum SPI clock cycle|maximum SPI clock frequency|
 |:-:|:-:|:-:|
 |ILI9225|100ns|10MHz|